benkehoe/aws-assume-role-lib/README.md

 Without this validation, errors for these issues are more confusingly raised when the child session is first used to make an API call (boto3 doesn't make the call to retrieve credentials until they are needed).
 However, this incurs a small time penalty, so parameter validation can be disabled by passing `validate=False`.

-If any new arguments are added to `AssumeRole` in the future, they can be passed in via the `additional_kwargs` argument.
+If any new arguments are added to `AssumeRole` in the future and this library is not updated to allow them directly, they can be passed in as a dict via the `additional_kwargs` argument.

 The parent session is available on the child session in the `assume_role_parent_session` property.
 Note this property is added by this library; ordinary boto3 sessions do not have it.